douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * enkesti - to encase
 * enketi - to inquire; to query
 * enketo - inquiry; survey; questionnaire
-* enkonduki - to introduce
+* enkonduki - to introduce; to usher
 * enkonduko - introduction
 * enkonstrui - to build in
 * enkorpigi - to embody; to embed